Bimde/Responsive-Web-Design/README.md

 # Responsive-Web-Design
-Research product conducted for the municipality of York Region
+Research study conducted for the municipality of York Region for deisgn choices in development of their new internal portal (Q1 2016)